Aseer-Ahmad/TerminalNotes/README.md

 We simply have to add a $PATH to .bashrc file.

 One can accomplish this by using the helper.py.
-But before running it, keep both the scripts at the same location.
+But before running it, keep both the scripts at the same location. {preferably in the /home/{username}/ directory}

 Now open your terminal and run helper.py
 $ python helper.py

+This will create a new directory at /home/{username}/bin and a file inside it.

+After that open terminal(Ctrl+alt+T)
+$ gedit ~/.bashrc

+Now, go to the last line and write:
+PATH=$PATH:/home/{username}/bin

+Now back in terminal execute the following commands:
+  $ source .bashrc
+  $ source .profile
+  $ . ~/.bashrc

+AND IT's DONE!!
+Just open a new terminal anywhere and type  <note> to begin.